joseph-flinn/site/frontend/posts/language-of-mathematics.md

 medium in which people share these mental models with others.

 Clear and effective strategies are important when discussing abstract concepts.
-There are few concepts more abstract that the topics that mathematics describe.
+There are few concepts more abstract than the topics that mathematics describes.
 It was not until my senior year in university that I discovered the secret of mathematics.

 We all start our journey into mathematics with learning arithmetic operators (`+, -, ×, ÷, =`).